TruncatedDinoSour/user.ari-web.xyz/README.md

 -   You can suggest ideas
 -   Don't be an asshole
 -   No ads pls
--   You can do basically anything else besides that lol, follow GitHub's guidelines though
+-   You can do basically anything else, follow GitHub's guidelines and rules restrictions though

 # URL